 Your account handler

 Good relationships are good for business.
 So at Stanmore Insurance, we believe in really getting to know our customers.
-That’s why we provide you with a dedicated account handler, who’ll get to know you and your nursery on a one-to-one level
+That’s why we provide you with a dedicated account handler, who’ll get to know you and your business on a one-to-one level

 What does this insurance cover?

-Data Protection & Cyber Liability:
+Data Protection and Cyber Liability:

-Cyber criminals can use ransomware to encrypt data and withhold it from you until payment is made.
+Cyber criminals can use ransomware to encrypt data and withhold it from you until a payment is made.
 The costs incurred as a result of this, including any ransom paid and the services of specialist extortion advisors, can be included.

-Following a cyber attack, there will be a variety of services needed to get back on track.
+Following a cyber-attack, there will be a variety of services needed to get back on track.
 This insurance can pay:

-Your suppliers’ systems and services can be just as valuable.
-Cover can be extended to include losses and mitigation expenses following a security or system failure from an outsourced service provider
+Your supplier’s systems and services can be just as valuable.
+Cover can be extended to include losses and mitigation expenses following a security or system failure from an outsourced service provider.

-Beyond this other covers can also be incorporated such as Digital Media Liability, Financial Crime/Fraud, Property Damage and Telephone Hacking.
+Beyond this, other covers can also be incorporated such as Digital Media Liability, Financial Crime/Fraud, Property Damage and Telephone Hacking.

 No matter how much a business invests in security, their IT systems will never be 100% secure.
 Even if your IT is outsourced, it’s likely that you will still be held liable.
-With that being said, there are ways that your exposure can be reduced, these can include;
+With that being said, there are ways that your exposure can be reduced.
+These can include:

 Staff / User Training